Decoding Distance: How Long is 50 Yards? A thorough look

 Q: How many steps are in 50 yards?

 A: The number of steps in 50 yards varies based on individual stride length.
-A typical adult stride is 2-3 yards.
-Therefore, it would take approximately 17-25 steps to cover 50 yards.
+Because of that, a typical adult stride is 2-3 yards.
+Because of this, it would take approximately 17-25 steps to cover 50 yards.

 Q: What is 50 yards in kilometers?